Use Cases

 Without these in place, your account will register and learn from incomplete or inaccurate data, causing it to optimize in the wrong direction for the wrong outcomes.
 Using an algorithmic layer like Smart Bidding will amplify these unwanted consequences by several orders of magnitude.

-Audience Tracking
+Audience tracking

 Use this setting if you’d like to target specific audiences, such as remarketing lists of people who’ve visited your website before.
 Audience tracking will then let you show up for searches from people who’ve already shown some level of interest in your brand or products.